Updated: December 24, 2017

 Halfway between Kuta and Lovina, Candikuning is nestled alongside the mighty crater lake of Mount Bratan.
 With some of Bali’s best attractions, it is worth staying a few days, if only for the cooler weather (which is often chilly at night).
 Must-sees include the (1) extensive botanical gardens, one of only four in Indonesia; (2) Bedugul lakeside recreational area, almost completely patronised by Indonesian tourists, with boat trips across the lake and water sports; (3) exquisite Pura Ulun Bratan temple facing the lapping waters; and (4) bustling produce market, specialising in strawberries and corn.

 The main tourist areas across Bali (including the Gili Islands) are all different, with delightfully dissimilar locations and range of facilities.
-It is vital to choose a suitable base according to your interests (eg yoga or surfing?), age/family (eg backpackers or with kids?), budget (eg resorts or homestays?) and length of stay (eg three days or three months?).
+It is vital to choose a suitable base according to your interests (yoga or surfing?), age/family (backpackers or with kids?), budget (resorts or family owned hotels?) and length of stay (three days or three months?).

 Many come to Bali for the surf, sunsets, shopping and clubbing, and see no need to venture any further than Kuta.
 However, with its ceaseless traffic, endless crowds, and relentless noise people either love or loathe Kuta, but the range of places to part with your cash is extraordinary and it is close to the airport.
 Within walking distance, Tuban (also called Southern Kuta) also offers a number of sizeable and family-friendly resorts.
 The beach disappears or becomes unappealingly grey, but Tuban does retain a likeable village vibe, with fishing boats on the sand and many shops/cafés catering to locals.